 However, several airlines do offer direct flights from the east coast of the United States to a number of African destinations.
-They are usually more expensive than indirect flights, but if saving time is a priority, they could be just the lifesaver you're looking for.
-As of July 2018, airlines flying direct to Africa include Delta, South African Airways, EgyptAir, Ethiopian Airlines, Royal Air Maroc and TACV.
-Please be aware that schedules can change at any time.
+They are usually more expensive than indirect flights, but if spending as little time as possible in the air is a priority, they could be just the lifesaver you're looking for.
+As of May 2019, airlines flying direct to Africa include Delta, South African Airways, EgyptAir, Ethiopian Airlines, Royal Air Maroc, Kenya Airways and Cabo Verde Airlines.

-Direct Flights From the US to West Africa
+Direct Flights From the USA to West Africa

 Delta Airlines flies direct to several West African destinations.
 There are non-stop flights from Atlanta (ATL) and New York (JFK) to Lagos (LOS), Nigeria's largest city.
-The Atlanta flight leaves at 22:13 and arrives in Lagos at 15:00 the next day (a flight time of approximately 12 hours).
-The New York flight leaves at 22:55 and arrives at 14:50 the next day.
+The Atlanta flight runs four days a week, leaves at 22:40 and arrives in Lagos at 14:50 the next day (a flight time of approximately 11 hours).
+The New York flight runs on Mondays, Wednesdays and Fridays.
+It leaves at 22:33 and arrives at 14:00 the next day.

 Those living in New York can also fly non-stop with Delta to Dakar (DSS) in Senegal or Accra (ACC) in Ghana.
-The Dakar flight takes just over eight hours and departs at 22:55, arriving the next day at 11:00 local time.
-The Accra flight leaves New York at 17:43, arrives at 08:15 the following day and takes approximately 10.5 hours.
+The Dakar flight leaves on Tuesdays and Saturdays and takes just over eight hours.
+It departs at 19:50, arriving the next day at 07:55 local time.
+The Accra flight runs five days a week, leaves New York at 23:19 and arrives at 13:35 the following day.
+It takes just over 10 hours.

 South African Airways also has a daily direct flight from Washington, D.C.
-(IAD) to Dakar (DSS).
-The flight leaves Washington at 17:40 and takes approximately eight hours to reach Senegal, arriving in Dakar at 05:35 the following day.
+(IAD) to Accra (ACC).
+The flight leaves Washington at 17:40 and takes approximately 10.5 hours to reach Ghana, arriving in Accra at 08:10 the following day.

-Direct Flights From the US to North Africa
+Direct Flights From the USA to North Africa

 EgyptAir operates a daily flight from New York (JFK) to Cairo (CAI).
-The flight departs New York at 18:30 and arrives in Cairo at 11:00 the following day, giving a total flight time of around 10.5 hours.
-The return flight departs Cairo at 09:35 and arrives back in New York on the same day at 15:15.
-This flight is slightly longer at just over 11.5 hours.
+The flight departs New York at 18:30 and arrives in Cairo at 11:10 the following day, giving a total flight time of around 10.5 hours.
+The return flight departs Cairo at 09:20 and arrives back in New York on the same day at 15:15.
+This flight is slightly longer at almost 12 hours.

-Royal Air Moroc offers two direct flights a day from New York (JFK) to Casablanca (CMN).
-The first leaves at 07:30 and arrives at 19:20, while the second leaves at 21:00 and arrives at 07:45 the next day.
-Both flights take approximately seven hours.
+Royal Air Maroc offers one direct flight a day from New York (JFK) to Casablanca (CMN).
+It leaves at 20:55 and arrives at 07:45 the next day, taking approximately seven hours.
 The airline also offers a direct flight from Washington, D.C.
 (IAD) to Casablanca (CMN).
-This flight leaves at 22:00 and arrives one day later at 10:05, taking just over seven hours.
+This flight leaves at 22:00 and arrives one day later at 10:20 – a total travel time of almost 7.5 hours.

-Direct Flights From the US to Southern Africa
+Direct Flights From the USA to Southern Africa

 Delta Airlines flies direct from Atlanta (ATL) to Johannesburg (JHB).
-The flight departs from Atlanta daily at 20:03 and arrives in South Africa 15.5 hours later at 17:35 local time.
+The flight departs from Atlanta daily at 20:00 and arrives in South Africa approximately 15.5 hours later at 17:35 local time.
 Return flights leave Johannesburg in the evening and arrive in Atlanta early the following morning.

-Direct Flights From the US to the Horn of Africa
+Direct Flights From the USA to the Horn of Africa